ztsrxh/RoadBEV/README.md

 ## Future research
 This is the very initial exploration of reconstructing road surface in BEV.
 Future research can be improved in many aspects like:
 * More accuract 3D-2D BEV query indexing, with spatial cross-attention...
+* Using sparse representation.
+We define dense candidate voxels and then query features.
+Sparse road scene encoding may help.
 * Utilizing sequence information with temporal attention.
 The provided dataset filenames have some continuous sequences.
 * More advanced backbone.
 Introducting attention mechanism, transformer...
 * Classification with offsets.
 We regress elevation values with soft argmin(weighted sum of bins).
 Peak class with offset can also be adopted.